rubyweiner/box-office-cli-gem/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/'rubyweiner796-42993'/boxoffice-cli-gem.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

+## License

+The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).